Billy is a long-time skateboarder who shares tips on learning how to skateboard, building skate obstacles, and more.

 Use the two 3/4 in. screws for this.

-To keep the steel bottom in place, drill two holes on either side of the piece with your 3/16 in. drill bit and the countersink the holes with a 3/8 in. drill bit so that your screws sit flush in the pocket and not sticking out.
+To keep the steel bottom in place, drill two holes on either side of the piece with your 3/16 in. drill bit and then countersink the holes with a 3/8 in. drill bit so that your screws sit flush in the pocket and don't stick out.